1

 Brian Landry

-Vice Chairman and Secretary
+Vice Chair and Secretary

 Russell E. Phillips Jr., CPA, CVA, MAFF